DevDhira/password-gen/README.md

-This is a Password Generator Server
+This is a Password Generator Server that uses Django REST Framework